 - Will there be a hospitality suite in the evenings?

-- What are some online resources for learning about The Hope Center and the surrounding area?
+- What are some online resources for learning about the area we’ll be meeting in?

 - If I can’t attend, but want to financially support the Ciceronian Society, how do I do so?